Robert-BoMiao/Robert-BoMiao.github.io/_posts/2020-02-07-Object-Detection.md

 **Highlight: ROI Align && Mask prediction && Class+BBox+Mask Loss**

-In that work, the author proposed ROI Alignment to solve the misalignment issue in ROI Pooling.
+In the work, the author proposed ROI Alignment to solve the misalignment issue in ROI Pooling.
 ROI alignment is based on bilinear interpolation.
 The process of ROI alignment is shown as below.

 <img src="https://raw.githubusercontent.com/Robert-BoMiao/Robert-BoMiao.github.io/master/images/object_detection/maskrcnn.png" width="400" alt="maskrcnn">